kens1ang/Brick-Breaker-Game-Maintenance-and-Extension/README.md

 - JavaFX Timeline is designed to work well with the UI thread ensures that the animations itself run on the UI thread, making it easier to handle animations and updates in a graphicacl user interface and eliminating the need for explicit synchronization in many cases.
 - However, ball penetration through blocks issue is reduced but not resolved due to the logic of collision.

+### Bug after Timeline integration
+- `nextLevel` method in `checkdestroyedcount` method, `checkdestroyedcount` method in `onPhysicsUpdate` method.
+- After integration `Timeline` instead of `Thread` in `GameEngine` class, the level proceed twice after all blocks destroyed for example, level 1 straight jump to level 3.
+- Based on my understanding is `onPhysicsUpdate` method is invoked twice as new `Timeline` is created at the end of level and start of new level.
+- Due to the invocation of the `onPhysicsUpdate` method occurring twice, it results in the `nextLevel` method being triggered twice as well.
+1. **Add a boolean flag `leveldone`**
+- This boolean is only set to true only `nextLevel` method is invoked and in reset to false in `nextLevel` method.
+- This ensure that the `nextLevel` method can only invoke one time.

 ### Game Ball Penetration Thrrough Blocks
 1. **Ball direction move vertically up or down**:
-- In this case, the ball straight penetrate through the blocks even the velocity of ball is slow.
+- In this case, sometimes the ball straight penetrate through the blocks even the velocity of ball is slow.
-2. **

-### Paddle Movement Delayed & Move Beyond `sceneWidth`:
-**Replace thread with Timeline** (`Model` package, `GameModel` class, `move` method)
-- There is delay on paddle movement and sometimes it moves beyond the scenewidth when handled using separate thread.
-- This is because when using `Thread`, code inside thread runs on separate thread from the UI thread which might run into synchronization issues.
-- `Timeline` ensures that keyframes and animations are executed on the UI thread. (smoother paddle movement)
+2. **Ball bouncing between multiple blocks with high velocity**
+- In this case, sometimes the blocks beside hit block will be destroyed as well.
+- This is because when ball hit a blocks but didnt bounce immediately and bounce when the ball is already inside the blocks and due to the bouncing angle hit the blocks beside, seems like the ball is penetrating.
+3. **Considering blocks edges in collision logic**
+- Take blocks' edges into consideration when tuning the collision detection logic.
+This already implemented in the collision detection logic and reduce the penetration.
+4. **Add cooldown time between collision of blocks**
+5. **Frame Rate Independent Movement**